 - Stir the coffee in the water making sure they are thoroughly wet.

 - Enjoy!
-Pour the concentrate into another container, cover, and store in the fridge.
+Pour the concentrate into another container, cover it, and store it in the fridge.
 This cold brew concentrate can be served diluted with water or milk.
-It's usually diluted with a one to one (1:1) ratio but you can experiment and do what suits you best.
+It’s usually diluted with a one-to-one (1:1) ratio but you can experiment and do what suits you best.

 3. How to Make Cold Brew with the Toddy System

 To make cold brew at home using the Toddy System you’ll need a little more space on your counter or in your fridge than the above two methods.

 For the following recipe, you’ll need 12 ounces of medium to coarsely ground coffee and 7 cups of water.

 How to make cold brew coffee with a Toddy System:

 - Place the rubber stopper in the bottom of the brewing container.

 - Dampen the filter (only takes a couple of seconds) so it’s damp on both sides.

 - Place the filter inside the brewing container above the recessed area where the rubber stopper goes.

 - Add one cup (8 ounces) of filtered room-temperature water to the Toddy brewing container.